equinor/radix-public-site/public-site/site/guides/volume-mounts/index.md

 toc: true
 ---

-Currently, we support only one type of volume mount.
-The supported type is to mount Azure Blob Container using blobfuse FlexVolume driver for Kubernetes.
-See [this](https://github.com/Azure/kubernetes-volume-drivers/tree/master/flexvolume/blobfuse) for more information.
+The supported volume mount type is to mount CSI Azure Blob Container, using CSI Azure blob driver for Kubernetes.
+See [this](https://github.com/kubernetes-sigs/blob-csi-driver) for more information.

+>Blobfuse FlexVolume is considered obsolete and recommended being replaced with CSI Azure blob driver.

 In order to make use of this functionality you have to: